SA Water manages water services in South Australia. Read on to find out who we are and what we do.

 At SA Water we have a strategic plan that sets our direction and influences how we make decisions.
 You can read more about it here.

 Feedback from customers is also used to improve our services.
-We use customer feedback and market research to guide the decisions we make, while our customer charter tells you what you can expect from us.
+We use customer feedback and market research to guide the decisions we make.
 Two Customer Advisory Panels also provide feedback to help us improve our services.

 Our water testing services also help to ensure that the water we deliver meets the Australian Drinking Water Guidelines.
 We work with the community in other ways too.
 We offer community sponsorships, and we are part of global projects like WaterAid.
 You can read more about our community work here.